JohanVanslembrouck/corolib/examples/transform/README.md

     };
 ```

-p0200.h is used in the p020X.cpp and p21X.cpp program files.
+This variant of p0200.h is used in the p020X.cpp and p21X.cpp program files.

-The files p0200-f.h, p0200-g.h and p0200-h.h contain the transformation
+The files p0200-g.h and p0200-h.h contain the transformation
-of the f, g and h coroutines used in the program files just mentioned.
+of the g and h coroutines used in the program files just mentioned.

+### await_suspend(std::coroutine_handle<>) returns bool

+The file p0200.h compiled with directive AWAIT_SUSPEND_RETURNS_BOOL = 1
-The file p0220.h defines a coroutine type with an awaiter type whose await_suspend() function returns a bool:
+defines a coroutine type with an awaiter type whose await_suspend() function returns a bool:

 ```cpp
    struct awaiter {